Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Coulomb gap near metal-insulator transition

 \section{Coulomb gap near metal-insulator transition}

 The shape of the Coulomb gap of DOS in a doped 3D semiconductor with concentration of donors $N$ close to the critical concentration $N_c$ of the MIT was studied in Ref.~\onlinecite{MarkLee} both theoretically and experimentally.
-It is known~\cite{SEbook} that on the insulator side of MIT the long wavelength dielectric constant $\kappa$ diverges, so that according to Eq. (\ref{eq:DOS3}) close to $N_c$ DOS $g(|\epsilon-\mu|)$ parabola becomes very steep.
-On the other hand, on the metallic side of MIT metal $g(\epsilon)$ is large and weakly energy dependent at small $|\epsilon -\mu|$.
-In order to understand how crossover between these two limits happens it was assumed~\cite{MarkLee} that at MIT $\kappa(q) = \kappa/qa$ and the Coulomb potential $V(r) = e^{2}a/\kappa r^2$, where $a$ is the Bohr radius of the donor.
-(I use the scaling ansatz~\cite{MarkLee} with $\eta = 2$ which is in good agreement with experiments).
-Then, using ES arguments of Ref.~\onlinecite{ES1975} we arrive at the critical Coulomb gap DOS, shown in Fig. 1 by the thick line
+It is known~\cite{SEbook} that on the insulator side of MIT the long wavelength dielectric constant $\kappa$ diverges, so that according to Eq. (\ref{eq:DOS3}) DOS $g(|\epsilon-\mu|)$ parabola becomes very steep close to $N_c$ (see the lower dashed line in Fig. 1).
+On the other hand, on the metallic side of MIT, $g(\epsilon)$ is large and weakly energy dependent at small $|\epsilon -\mu|$.
+In order to understand how crossover between these two limits happens it was assumed~\cite{MarkLee} that at MIT dielectric constant is a power law function of the wave number $q$, namely $\kappa(q) = \kappa (qa)^{1 - \eta}$, where $a$ is the donor Bohr radius.
+Below we use $\eta = 2$ which is in good agreement with experiments.
+Then the Coulomb potential of a donor becomes $V(r) = e^{2}a/\kappa r^2$ and using ES arguments of Ref.~\onlinecite{ES1975} we arrive at the critical Coulomb gap DOS, shown in Fig. 1 by the thick line